Syrian Free Army

-Operational history
+The Syrian Free Army (SFA, جيش سوريا الحرة), previously known as the Revolutionary Commando Army (RCA, جيش مغاوير الثورة), and the New Syrian Army (NSA, جيش سوريا الجديد), was a United States Army–trained opposition faction in southeast Syria.
+It was hosted at the US military's al-Tanf base and is now part of the Syrian Ministry of Interior.

+Founded as an expansion of the Authenticity and Development Front by Syrian Arab Army defectors and other rebels during the Syrian civil war on 20 May 2015, the New Syrian Army sought to expel the Islamic State from southeastern Syria.
+In December 2016, the New Syrian Army dissolved, and the remnants of the group formed the Revolutionary Commando Army.

+The group was known for corruption, which led to the U.S. Central Command dismissing its former top official Mohanad al-Tala in 2022.
+In the aftermath, following an alleged U.S. Central Command attempt to integrate the group into the Syrian Democratic Forces, it rebranded as the Syrian Free Army.

+History

 New Syrian Army

 The New Syrian Army was established by remnants of the Allahu Akbar Brigade, part of the Authenticity and Development Front and formerly based in Abu Kamal.
 The NSA was formed on 20 May 2015, and its fighters were trained in Jordan.

 On 16 November 2015, the New Syrian Army was deployed at al-Tanf in southeastern Syria, near Iraq and Jordan, and carried out a raid, with or without US aerial support.
 No further information was given.

 On 5 March 2016, the NSA and another FSA group, the Forces of Martyr Ahmad al-Abdo, captured the al-Tanf border crossing from ISIL in a cross-border raid from Jordan.

 In May 2016, an Islamic State suicide attack struck an NSA base near al-Tanf, which resulted in a large number of casualties.
 The attack brought to the surface underlying tensions and a lack of morale within the group, whose members alleged that the US failed to provide them with the equipment promised.

 In June 2016, the NSA's base near al-Tanf was hit by multiple cluster bombs from Russian airstrikes, killing 2 and injuring 18.
 Russia denied responsibility for the airstrike, although photos released by the NSA identified the bombs as Russian RBK-500 cluster bombs which were delivered from Khmeimim Air Base in Latakia.

 Later in June, the group launched an offensive against ISIL in Abu Kamal.
 The offensive was repelled by ISIL.

 On 3 August 2016, the New Syrian Army was expelled from the Authenticity and Development Front.